szunami/squirtle/README.md

 This repo includes a word list derived from Webster's dictionary.

+## Strategy

+The high level idea is to narrow the search space as much as possible with each guess.

+Given information about past guesses, squirtle filters down the set of all words to the set of all viable words.
+It then measures the frequency of letters in the viable word set.
+It then guesses a viable word whose letters appear in the highest number of viable words.
+This is a simple heuristic that seems to work pretty well in practice.

 ## Performance

-On a blank board, this word list includes 5379 words.
-In one run, after 1 guess, this was reduced to 158 viable words.
+On a blank board, the viable word list includes 5379 words.
+In one sample run, after 1 guess (squirtle suggests "AROSE" as a good first guess), this was reduced to 158 viable words.
 After 2 guesses, this was reduced to 9 viable words.
 It got the right word on the third guess.